KastnerRG/vitis_docker/README.md

 # Docker setup for AMD Vitis

-1. Vivado Installation (only once in your entire system)
+1. Full Vitis Installation (only once in your entire system)

 - If you have an exported `docker volume` with vivado installation, named `$(VOL).tgz`, you can simply import it: